 Step 6: Install

 And that is it you are now ready to cut and install your butcher block countertops.
-Make sure to come back and see progress on the kitchen and how I installed the countertops (with my dad and brother) and also how we installed a farmhouse sink.
+To see how we installed the butcher block countertops check out the full tutorial here.